ajy-ocean/ajy-ocean/README.md

 - 🌱 I’m currently learning **Microservices, Spring Boot, etc**

-- 👨‍💻 All of my projects are available at [https://github.com/ajy-ocean](https://github.com/ajy-ocean)
+- 👨‍💻 All of my Repos are available at [Repos](https://github.com/ajy-ocean?tab=repositories)

 - 📫 How to reach me **rtw.ajy@gmail.com**